SURGERY CLOSED OVER CHRISTMAS

 This system is still very new to us all, and may need flexibility and adjustments going forward, so please bear with us as we try and get it right.
 If you have any comments then do of course let us know.

-FACE COVERING TO BE WORN WHEN ENTERING THE FILEY SURGERY
+FACE COVERINGS TO BE WORN WHEN ENTERING THE FILEY SURGERY

 To further protect our staff and patients the surgery would request that anyone entering the building has a face covering in place.
 This can be a mask or a simple covering such as a scarf.